Blog

 • Collection Attempts: Outreach via calls, emails, or negotiated payment plans.

-• Legal Filing: If unpaid, the agency may sue the debtor.
+• Legal Filing: If unpaid, the debt collection agency may sue the debtor.

 • Court Judgement: If the agency wins the case, the court issues a judgement.